capccode/F1-Dashboard/README.md

 # F1-Dash
 Historical F1 Telemetry Data for F1

-This is a Python web application using Dash, a powerful framework for building web applications, and Fast-F1, a library for retrieving Formula 1 data.
+This is a Python web application using Dash, Plotly, Pandas, and Fast-F1, a library for retrieving Formula 1 data.
 The dashboard visualizes telemetry data from historical Formula 1 races, allowing users to compare the performance of two drivers for a specific lap during a session.
 The data is presented using interactive graphs, which are updated based on user inputs.

 # Features

-    Select race year, Grand Prix, session (FP1, FP2, FP3, Q, or R), and drivers to compare View lap telemetry data for the selected drivers, including:
+- **Select race year, Grand Prix, session (FP1, FP2, FP3, Q, or R), and drivers to compare**:
+- **Lap Comparison**: View lap telemetry data for the selected drivers, including:
         Delta Time
         Speed (km/h)
         Throttle